Our Services

 Helpful Resources

-The 8% capsaicin patch is a prescription-strength, topical option for treating localized neuropathic pain such as postherpetic neuralgia and diabetic peripheral neuropathy by defunctionalizing overactive pain fibers and providing relief that can last 8 to 12 weeks or longer.
-Applied under medical supervision with a controlled application protocol to manage the initial stinging, it offers targeted, long-lasting pain reduction with minimal systemic side effects.
+The 8% capsaicin patch is a prescription-strength topical treatment for localized neuropathic pain, including postherpetic neuralgia and diabetic peripheral neuropathy.
+It works by defunctionalizing overactive pain fibers, delivering targeted relief that can last 8 to 12 weeks or longer with minimal systemic side effects.
+Applied under medical supervision using a controlled protocol, it helps manage the initial stinging while providing long-lasting pain reduction.

-There are several factors to consider such as patient suitability, application procedures, side effect management, and follow up care, so see below for complete details to guide your next steps.
+Key considerations include patient suitability, application procedures, side effect management, and follow-up care—details are outlined below to help guide your next steps.

 Nerve pain (neuropathic pain) can feel like burning, tingling, or electric shocks.
 For many, this chronic discomfort interferes with daily life.
 The 8% capsaicin patch is a prescription-strength, topical treatment designed to target and reduce nerve pain right at its source.
 Below, we explain how it works, who may benefit, what to expect, and key safety considerations.